 To prepare for the appointment:

-- Make a list of all medications, vitamins, herbs, oils and other supplements that your child is taking.
+- Make a list of all medicines, vitamins, herbs, oils and other supplements that your child is taking, including doses.

-- Ask a family member or friend to come with you to help you remember all the information provided to you during the appointment.
+- Ask a family member or friend to come with you to help you remember the information you get during the appointment.

-- Create a list of questions to ask your child's doctor.
+- Write a list of questions to ask your child's health care provider.

-For Wilms' tumor, some basic questions to ask the doctor include:
+For Wilms tumor, some questions to ask include:

 - What stage is my child's cancer?